From Growth to Resilience: Why India’s Engineering Culture Matters Again

 The challenge is misalignment.

-Over the past few decades, the strongest incentives increasingly pointed toward software services, finance, consulting, insurance, and migration-oriented careers.
+Over the past few decades, the strongest incentives increasingly pointed towards software, finance, consultancy, and migration-oriented careers.
 The outcome was rational at the individual level.
-Better compensation, global mobility, urban lifestyles, prestige, and career flexibility naturally attracted engineering graduates away from heavy industry, process engineering, infrastructure systems, manufacturing, and industrial R&D.
+Better compensation, global mobility, urban lifestyles, prestige, and career flexibility naturally attracted engineering graduates away from heavy industry, process engineering, infrastructure systems, upstream manufacturing, and industrial R&D.

 As a result, India produced engineering graduates at scale without proportionately deepening industrial engineering ecosystems.